IronTopi/phase1/README.md

 ## Connecting

 The API will be served on Port `8080` of the host.
-A simple UI will be served under `:8080/docs`.
+A simple documentation-UI will be served under `:8080/docs`.
+This does also provide the [openapi](https://www.openapis.org/)-style API-description (json-file).

 The **default credentials** (set in `.env`) are: